YoranBrondsema/yoranbrondsema/content/post/20200628-simplifiying-my-portfolio-pt-2-what-about-reits.md

 Academic research has shown that the real estate sector isn't as much as a distinct asset class as previously thought.
-Assuming this, overweighting a specific sector contradicts the basic principle underlying passive investing: that markets price assets efficiently.
+Assuming this, overweighting a specific sector contradicts the basic principle underlying passive investing: the markets price assets efficiently.
 I don't know much about my local real estate market, let alone the global sector.
 So I can't claim to have an edge over everyone else.
 Therefore, I have no basis to claim that the real estate sector is under-priced and that I should overweight it as a consequence.

-Furthermore, historical analysis shows that when taking into account transaction fees, there has been no difference in the returns and risk of my portfolio with or without a REIT fund over the last 30 years.
-Of course, past performance doesn't say anything about the future.
-But I feel reassured in my decision by the theoretical underpinning of the academic research.
+Furthermore, historical analysis shows that, when taking into account transaction fees, there has been no difference in the returns and risk of my portfolio with or without a REIT fund over the last 30 years.
+Of course, past performance doesn't say anything about the future, but I feel reassured in my decision being founded by academic research.

 And in the end, I just love a **simpler portfolio**.

 ## Updated portfolio
-After removing the REIT fund from my portfolio, I have 9% to allocate, which I am going to put all into the MSCI World fund.
+After removing the REIT fund from my portfolio, I have 9% to allocate, which I am going to put into the MSCI World fund.
 The resulting portfolio is shown below.
 We're down to 3 funds!

 | ETF                                                                                                 | Type        | Allocation